 Income includes money from part-time work, investments, annuities, etc. Your assets may be calculated based on investment properties, business assets, etc.

 You can learn more about the impact of income and assets on Age Pension entitlements via the Australian Government’s Money Smart website.

 Speak to a professional

 A financial planner can help you better understand your retirement options, and how a mix of super and Age Pension entitlements can work together.
 Which means even a modest super balance can go a long way towards a more comfortable retirement.

 * A minimum drawdown rate only applies if you have an account-based pension (ABP).
-Minimum drawdown rates for ABP were halved in 2020-21 in response to COVID-19, e.g. for a member aged 65-74 the temporary minimum drawdown rate is 2%, not 4%.
+Minimum drawdown rates for ABP were halved in 2020-21 in response to COVID-19, e.g. for a member aged 65-74 the temporary minimum drawdown rate is 2%, not 4%. this was extended for the 2021/22 financial year.
 More details available here.

 This information is provided for general information only.
 It does not take into account your personal objectives, financial situation or needs and should therefore not be taken as personal advice.
 You should consider whether it is appropriate for you before acting on it and, if necessary, you should seek professional financial advice.
 Togethr Trustees Pty Ltd ABN 64 006 964 049, AFSL 246383 ("Togethr") is the trustee of the Equipsuper Superannuation Fund ABN 33 813 823 017 ("Equip" or "The Fund").
 Past performance is not an indication of future performance.